ZZzzaaKK/BinauralLocalizationCNN/README.md

 ### `generate_cochleagrams.py`
 This script generates cochleagrams from audio stimuli using the specified HRTFs.
 - `hrtf_labels`: List of HRTF labels to use.
-- `stim_path`: Path to the directory containing the audio stimuli.
+- `stim_paths`: Path to the directories containing the audio stimuli.
+- `source_positions`: List of source positions to generate cochleagrams for; must be a subset of the positions specified above; defaults taken from McDermott's paper.
 - `bkgd_path`: Path to the directory containing background sounds (not used at the moment).
 - `use_bkgd`: Boolean to determine if background sounds should be used (set to False for now).
+- `anechoic`: Generate the cochleagrams in an anechoic environment, i.e., use HRTFs instead of BRIRs.
+- `train_test_split`: Ratio of training to test cochleagrams.
+- `generation_base_probability`: Probability of generating a cochleagram for a given source position.

 ### `run_models.py`
 This script runs the trained models on the generated cochleagrams to perform auditory source localization.
+- `folder`: Folder where the models are stored.
 - `hrtf_labels`: List of HRTF labels to use.
 - `models_to_use`: List of models to use for the predictions; IDs must be from 1 to 10.

 ### `plotting.py`
 This script generates plots and visualizations from the model predictions.
-- `hrtf_labels`: List of HRTF labels to use.
+- `predictions`: Which runs to plot; this could be the HRTF labels specified above or other runs.
+- `data_selection`: Filter the data to use only front or back hemisphere of data or all data.
+- `folded`: Whether the data should be front-back folded in the visualization.
 - `binned`: Boolean to determine if the predictions should be binned.
 - `nr_elevation_bins`: Number of bins to use for the elevation.
 - `nr_azimuth_bins`: Number of bins to use for the azimuth.